starlys/RetroDRY/documentation/3client.md

         -   strings use 0.8 times the max length in em units, with 8em minimum and 30em maximum
         -   dates, numbers, checkboxes use fixed width
     -   Once the tentative widths are available for an immediate group, the max width of that group determines group width.
 All members of the group are rendered as 100% of the group box width.
+    -   In a card layout, you can also append the width to the column name like "firstName:20" (in em units)

 Layout examples
 ---------------